raphael-group/hatchet/docs/source/doc_count_reads_fw.md

 # count-reads-fw

 NOTE: This is the legacy fixed-width binning described in the HATCHet paper.
-We recommend using count-reads which applied an adaptive binning scheme to ensure that each genomic bin has comparable SNP signal.
+We recommend using `count-reads` which applies an adaptive binning scheme to ensure that each genomic bin has comparable SNP signal.

 This step of HATCHet splits the human reference genome into fixed-width bins (i.e., small genomic regions), and computes the number of sequencing reads aligned to each bin from every given tumor samples and from the matched normal sample.